moneroguides/1x02-setting-up-your-own-node/script.md

 ### FORWARDING THE P2P PORT - LINUX

 Forwarding the required port is relatively simple as a linux user.
 To do so, we're going to use the "Uncomplicated Firewall", [ufw](https://wiki.ubuntu.com/UncomplicatedFirewall) for short.
-This may be entirely new to you and if it is, the first thing you're going to want to do is enable it.
+This may be entirely new to you and if it is, the first thing you're going to want see it's install.

-Use `ctrl+shift+t` to open up a new tab in your terminal and follow it up with the command `sudo ufw enable`.
+Use `ctrl+shift+t` to open up a new tab in your terminal and follow it up with the command `ufw --version`, if you don't get a printout with a version number, you will need to install it, which you can do via your package manager.

+To enable the ufw, we will use the command `sudo ufw enable`.
 Next, we're going to use the command `sudo ufw default deny incoming` and `sudo ufw default allow outgoing`.

 What we have done here is block allow incoming connections and allowed all outgoing.
 This isn't ideal right now as you won't be able to use your browser or download system updates.
 For this reason you're going to want to allow ports 443 (tcp-https) and 80 (tcp-http).